Salman bin Sultan Al Saud: Career

 Salman bin Sultan began his career as a lieutenant in the Saudi royal air defense force.
 He later worked as platoon commander in an air defense unit.
-Then he served as a military attaché with the rank of first lieutenant at the Saudi Embassy in Washington, D.C. during the Prince Bandar's tenure as ambassador to the United States at the beginning of the 2000s.
-Then he was made minister plenipotentiary at the Saudi Embassy in Washington D.C.
+Then he served as a military attaché with the rank of first lieutenant at the Saudi Embassy in Washington, D.C. during Prince Bandar's tenure as ambassador to the United States at the beginning of the 2000s.
+Later, he was made minister plenipotentiary at the Saudi Embassy in Washington D.C.
 His tenure lasted until 2008.

 Prince Salman served as the assistant secretary general of the National Security Council (NSC) for intelligence and security affairs.
 He was promoted to the excellent rank in the post in August 2011.
-During his tenure until 6 August 2013 he closely worked with Bandar bin Sultan who headed the NSC in addition to the General Intelligence Presidency.
+During his tenure until 6 August 2013, he closely worked with Bandar bin Sultan who headed the NSC in addition to the General Intelligence Presidency.
 Prince Salman was one of three Saudi officials who were instrumental in implementing the Syria policy of Saudi Arabia along with foreign minister Prince Saud and Prince Bandar.

 Prince Salman was appointed deputy defense minister at the rank of minister on 6 August 2013, replacing Fahd bin Abdullah Al Saud in the post.
 Prince Salman was relieved of his duty upon his request on 14 May 2014 and replaced by Khalid bin Bandar Al Saud in the post.

+Prince Salman was named as the governor of Madinah province on 12 December 2023 with the rank of minister.
+He succeeded Faisal bin Salman Al Saud in the post.

 Prince Salman is deputy secretary general of Sultan bin Abdulaziz Al Saud Foundation.

 Personal life

 Prince Salman is married to Falwa bint Ahmed bin Abdulaziz, the daughter of his uncle and former minister of interior, Prince Ahmed.
+In May 2025 his daughter Seeta married Faisal bin Bandar bin Khalid, a grandson of Khalid Al-Faisal.